Search Filters

 Negative Effects Of Delayed Anterior Cruciate Ligament Reconstruction On Associated Injuries And Knee Laxity

 Riccardo Cristiani, MD, PhD, SWEDEN Per-Mats Janarv, MD, PhD, Associate Prof., SWEDEN Bjorn Engstrom, MD, PhD, Assoc.
-Prof., SWEDEN Gunnar Edman, MD, PhD, Prof., SWEDEN Magnus Forssblad, SWEDEN Anders Stalman, MD, PhD, Professor, SWEDEN
+Prof., SWEDEN Gunnar Edman, MD, PhD, Prof., SWEDEN Magnus Forssblad, SWEDEN Anders Stalman, MD, PhD, Associate Professor, SWEDEN

 Capio Artro Clinic, Stockholm Sports Trauma Research Center, Karolinska Institute, FIFA Medical Centre of Excellence, Stockholm, SWEDEN